 The shipping container has done more for globalization than all trade agreements of the past 50 years, combined, The Economist writes.
 Countries that used shipping containers experienced three figure growth in bilateral trade in the five years after they started using them and shipping costs dropped by up to 90 percent.
 Through standardization and interoperability, shipping got easier, and trade boomed.

-Location tech developers could experience similar gains with Overture and TomTom Maps Platform.
+Location tech developers could experience similar gains with Overture and TomTom Orbis Maps.
 Engineers could skip the first 20 places on the game board if location data was interoperable and standardized.
 Innovation, like trade in the world of shipping containers, would bloom and flourish.

-It’s early days for Overture and the new TomTom Maps Platform, but hopefully in decades to come, we’ll look back and see their launch as mapping’s “shipping container moment” and wonder how we ever managed.
+It’s early days for Overture and the new TomTom Orbis Maps, but hopefully in decades to come, we’ll look back and see their launch as mapping’s “shipping container moment” and wonder how we ever managed.

 People also read